rizmaxed/cloud-resume/README.md

 2. **Customize `index.html`:**

-   Open `index.html` and replace the placeholders with your information:
+   Open `index.html` and replace the placeholders with your information.

 3. **Deploy to AWS S3:**